Ke'Bryan Hayes Preview, Player Props: Pirates vs. Nationals

 Ke'Bryan Hayes At The Plate

-- Hayes has an RBI in 32 of 106 games this season, with multiple RBI in 13 of them.
-He has also driven in three or more of his team's runs in eight contests.
+- Hayes has driven home a run in 32 games this year (29.9%), including more than one RBI in 12.1% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.